Back to the List

 7. Level cant be absolute trash to play (avoid chokepoints and awkward gameplay)

-8. No duplicated gp levels (levels with a piece of gp duplicated multiple times, for example: 3sh in hell) {exception: small things like 3 triples at the end of a level are ok, just as long as a majority of the level is unique}
+8. No duplicated gp levels (Levels with a piece of gameplay repeated multiple times, for example: 3sh in hell) {Small things such as 3 triples at the end of a level are okay, as long as a majority of the level is unique}

-9. Level cant have any skips/secret ways (creator will get notified about a found secret way/skip, if they do not fix it then the level will be removed)
+9. Level cant have any skips/secret ways (creator will get notified about a found secret way/skip and if they do not fix it the level will be removed)

-Any record run must begin at the start of the level and continue until the last click is succesfully passed.
-A record is still valid even if you get 0 deaths and 100% accuracy in Noclip Accuracy or just use one attempt in Practice Mode.
+Any record submitted must begin at the start of the level and continue until the last click is succesfully passed.
+A record is still valid even if you get 0 deaths and 100% accuracy in Noclip Accuracy or just use one attempt in Practice Mode

 Show Hitboxes On Death is allowed.